-Computational Surface Science Group
+Computer Surface Science Laboratory

 We use computer simulations to study surface processes at the atomic level, stimulated by impacts of energetic projectiles in the 3- (3D) and 2-dimensional (2D) systems.
+We are interested in modeling physicochemical processes occurring in thin metallic and semiconductor layers, organic nanostructures, as well as free-standing graphene and single and multiwall carbon nanotubes.
+Molecular Dynamics computer simulations are used to probe and visualize investigated phenomena.

 SIMS and SNMS have numerous practical applications.
 They are used in the design and control of integrated circuits or OLEDs that drive our electronic devices.
-They are also used to determine the age of geological structures, perform forgery check of paintings and sculptures, or help to catch criminals based on evidence found at a crime scene.
+They are also used to determine the age of geological structures, perform forgery checks of paintings and sculptures, or help to catch criminals based on evidence found at a crime scene.
 However, the most fascinating application of SIMS/SNMS is its use in medical research and diagnostics.
 For example, these techniques create three-dimensional chemical images of biological cells.
 They play a vital role in the development of new drugs.
 Compact and fully automatic SIMS systems are introduced into hospital operating rooms, where they support surgical procedures in the rapid identification of malignant tumor tissues.
 Currently, such identification can take days, and if the diagnosis is inauspicious, the patient must go through surgery again.

 The primary objective of our research is to provide a theoretical background, explanation, and verification of recent findings and hypotheses, which emerge, as SIMS and SNMS expand beyond their current frontiers.
 State of the art computer simulations are used to study physicochemical processes emerging in new analytical configurations based on cluster projectiles and 2-dimensional and liquid supports.
 Research on liquid supports is particularly essential, as water is the main component of our body.
 It is crucial, therefore, to understand what is happening in such an environment.